mirucon/required-ja/required.md

 * * *

-Note: Following the WordPress Coding Standards for [PHP](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/) and [JavaScript](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/) is **strongly recommended** and helps the Themes Team review your theme.
+Note: Following the WordPress Coding StandardsWordPress Coding Standards [A collection of PHP\_CodeSniffer rules](https://github.com/WordPress/WordPress-Coding-Standards/) (sniffs) to validate code developed for WordPress.
+It ensures code quality and adherence to coding conventions, especially [the official standards for WordPress Core](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).WordPress Coding Standards [A collection of PHP\_CodeSniffer rules](https://github.com/WordPress/WordPress-Coding-Standards/) (sniffs) to validate code developed for WordPress.
+It ensures code quality and adherence to coding conventions, especially [the official standards for WordPress Core](https://make.wordpress.org/core/handbook/best-practices/coding-standards/). for [PHP](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/) and [JavaScript](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/) is **strongly recommended** and helps the Themes Team review your theme.
 Several of the requirements listed on this page are also covered by the coding standards.

 Note: If you are getting started with your first reviews, please read [Become a reviewer](https://make.wordpress.org/themes/handbook/get-involved/become-a-reviewer/).